GabrielLins64/php-mvc/README.md

 And, finally, you should be able to navigate into www.phpmvc.com in your browser.

-#### htaccess
+## htaccess

-In order to apache 2 redirect the inner routes correctly to `public/index.php`, you'll have to create a `.htaccess` file on the `public/` directory.
+In order to apache 2 redirect all inner routes correctly to `public/index.php`, you'll have to create a `.htaccess` file on the `public/` directory.
 Its content must be:

 ```apache
 RewriteEngine On